-For most of us it is very difficult to see a situation or an object through somebody else’s eyes.
+For most of us, it is very difficult to see a situation or an object through somebody else’s eyes, int his case, the buyers.
 This is especially the case for something you are so familiar with as your own home, even a holiday home.
-Living in it every day, even only during your holidays, developing your own routines and habits, decorating it to your own taste, which some of us do more consciously than others, all these undeniably put your stamp on your house or apartment.
+Living in it every day, even only during your holidays, developing your own routines and habits, decorating it to your own taste, which some of us do more consciously than others.
+All these undeniably put your stamp on your house or apartment.

-Things you have grown so familiar with and which are so natural to you however, may seem rather odd or even shocking to other people.
-Naturally it is pointless to discuss about taste and colour, but when it comes to getting a good price for your property, the only taste that counts, is the one of the buyer.
+Things you have grown so familiar with and which are so natural to you, however, may seem rather odd or even shocking to other people.
+Naturally, it is pointless to discuss taste and color, but when it comes to getting a good price for your property, the only taste that counts is the one of the buyers.

-This may come as a shock, but however much effort you have put in trimming and decorating your property, is of no importance to 99% of the buyers.
-The only thing they need when visiting your property is to be able to image themselves living in it.
-That is all the more difficult when your house or apartment is loaded with many of your personal belongings, decorated with extravagant colours or when the atmosphere is pregnant with the very emphatic presence of the owner him- or herself…
+This may come as a shock, but however much effort you have put in trimming and decorating your property is of no importance to 99% of the buyers.
+The only thing they need when visiting your property is to be able to imagine themselves living in it.
+That is all the more difficult when your house or apartment is loaded with many of your personal belongings, decorated with extravagant colors or when the atmosphere is pregnant with the very emphatic presence of the owner him- or herself…

 So let us see how to avoid this, how to make it easy for a buyer to see through it and be attracted to your property and, ultimately, how to motivate him to make a good offer.